Access to Higher Education

 Do you dream of a career change or going to university?

 The Access to HE Diploma is accepted as an entry qualification by universities throughout England, Wales and Scotland.
 Access to HE Diplomas at East Durham College are validated and certificated by awarding body Ascentis.

 Level 3 Access to HE Diploma

-At the Peterlee Campus the Level 3 Access to HE Diploma is available on an evening basis and a number of career pathways are available, including Science, Humanities, Education Professions, Nursing and Midwifery and Health Care Professions.
+At the Peterlee Campus the Level 3 Access to HE Diploma is available on an evening basis and a number of career pathways are available, including Science, Humanities, Education Professions, Nursing and Midwifery.

 Timetabling on Access courses allows students to attend on a flexible basis to fit around work and family commitments.
 Our evening classes usually run on Tuesdays and Thursdays.